Chandrasekharan Vanajakshi

 • Universities: San Jose State University, San Francisco State U., CSU East Bay, University of Phoenix, North Carolina State University, York University [Canada], University of Madras [India]

-• Colleges [Bay Area] ( I have taught at these colleges at different times and am teaching at some of them currently): De Anza College, Foothill College, College of San Mateo, San Jose City College, Ohlone College, Menlo College, Laney College, Merritt College, College of Alameda, West Valley College, City College of San Francisco, Chabot College
+• Colleges: Austin Community College [Texas]; De Anza College, Foothill College, College of San Mateo, San Jose City College, Ohlone College, Menlo College, Laney College, Merritt College, College of Alameda, West Valley College, City College of San Francisco, Chabot College [Bay Area, CA]

-College of San Mateo – Astronomy (Regular Lecture, online classes), Astronomy Labs 08/2000 – Present
+College of San Mateo – Astronomy, Astronomy Labs

-San Jose City College – Astronomy (Regular and Hybrid classes) 01/1995 – Present
+San Jose City College – Astronomy Lecture, Labs

 Physics